-In a case where a student denies the academic dishonesty, a fact-finding determination shall be made, at each college's option, by an Academic Integrity Committee established by the College's governance body or by the Student-Faculty Disciplinary Committee established under Article XV of the CUNY Bylaws.
+In a case where a student denies the academic dishonesty, a factfinding determination shall be made, at each college's option, by an Academic Integrity Committee established by the college's governance body or by the Student-Faculty Disciplinary Committee established under Article XV of the CUNY Bylaws.
 Each college's Academic Integrity Committee shall adopt procedures for hearing cases.
-(If a college opts to use its Student-Faculty Disciplinary Committee for this purpose, that Committee shall use Article IX procedures.)
-These procedures, at a minimum, shall provide a student with (i) written notice of the charges against him or her; (ii)

-the right to appear before the Committee; and (iii) the right to present witness statements and/or to call witnesses.
-Those procedures also shall provide the faculty member with the right to make an appearance before the Committee.
-The Committee may request the testimony of any witness and may permit any such witness to be questioned by the student and by the administrator presenting the case.
-Academic Integrity Committees and Student-Faculty Disciplinary Committees, as applicable, shall issue written decisions and send copies of their decisions to the college's Academic Integrity Officer.
+Those procedures, at a minimum, shall provide a student with (i) written notice of the charges against him or her; (ii) the right to appear before the Committee; and (iii) the right to present witness statements and/or to call witnesses.
+The Committee may request the testimony of any witness and may permit any such witness to be questioned by the student and the administrator presenting the case.
+Academic Integrity Committees shall issue written decisions and send copies of their decisions to the college's Academic Integrity Officer.
 The Academic Integrity Officer may not serve on a college's Academic Integrity Committee.